Hrexandro/Freeciv-nations/README.md

 ### Hyborian Age

 Nations from Robert E. Howard's Hyborian Era, known from the Conan the Cimmerian stories.
-Their civilwar_nations include neighbours, subnations, as well as the real-world peoples that inspired or are supposed descendants of a given nation.

     Aquilonian
     Argossean